Go back

 Haydeh: Yes, I wanted to combine Iranian culture with classical ballet.
 I believed that was the only way for the Iranian Ballet Company to truly succeed.

-After speaking with the Queen, I returned to discuss my ideas with other members of the company.
-That evening, I noticed that Mr. Hoveyda, the Prime Minister, was also present.
+Shahbanou, I returned to discuss my ideas with other members of the company.
+That evening, I noticed that Mr Hoveyda, the Prime Minister, was also present.
 He seemed to be signalling that he wanted to speak with me privately.

-He said to me,, “You know, I don’t understand anything about ballet.
+He said to me, “You know, I don’t understand anything about ballet.
 But I was watching you.
 Not the technique, not the movements–just your face.
 I could see that if you were capable of such a difficult pas de deux, then you must have already mastered the technique and moved beyond it.”

-Janet: Haydeh, it’s so important that you were recognized by the government, not just for bringing international standards to Iran but for integrating Iranian culture into classical ballet.
+Janet: Haydeh, it’s so important that you were recognised by the government, not just for bringing international standards to Iran but for integrating Iranian culture into classical ballet.
 I think this is such a significant achievement of yours.

 And at that time, weren’t you also starting a school for classical ballet?

-Janet: So tell me about how you were developing ballet in Iran, while also bringing it to other parts of the country?
+Janet: So, tell me about how you were developing ballet in Iran, while also bringing it to other parts of the country?

 Haydeh: We were constantly travelling to different regions of Iran to perform, especially to the northern areas like Tabriz.